 And finally, to retrieve a memory, your brain "replays" or revisits the nerve pathways created when the memory was formed.
 Repeatedly recalling information helps strengthen those connections and your memories, which is why techniques like reviewing your notes or using flashcards help you retain information.

-Now that we know some of how memory works, we can use that understanding to improve our memory retention and learning.
+Now that we know some of how memory works, we can use that understanding to improve our memory.
 We'll start with the lifestyle changes we can make, since they can improve more than just our memory, and then go over specific memorization techniques.